-To automatically retrieve files from a file system, create a new fetch task by following these steps.
+To automatically retrieve content from a repository, create a new Fetch Task by following these steps.
 The connector runs each fetch task automatically, based on the schedule that is configured in the configuration file.

 To create a new Fetch Task